LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Case Study

 \paragraph{Emotion Summary.} In this task, the model is required to summarize specific characteristics of a psychological counseling report.
 RAG ranks the chunks based on their similarity to the target characteristics.
-CoEM further injects the analysis of these chunks provided by CoEM-Sage.
-However, since psychological counseling is a holistic process, analyzing only isolated chunks may lead to incorrect conclusions, resulting in a decline in model performance.
+CoEM further injects the analysis of these chunks provided by CoEM-Sage, as shown in Figure \ref{fig:coem-case-ES}.

 \paragraph{Emotion Expression.} In this task, the model is placed in an emotional situation, where it is required to answer the PANAS scale and express its emotions.
 RAG ranks the context chunks based on the query at each stage, while CoEM performs a finer-grained emotional analysis of these chunks.
-The CoEM-Sage model, with its stronger emotional intelligence (EI) capabilities, captures emotional cues more precisely, which in turn helps the tested CoEM-Core model better understand and express its own emotions.
+The CoEM-Sage model, with its stronger emotional intelligence (EI) capabilities, captures emotional cues more precisely, which in turn helps the tested CoEM-Core model better understand and express its own emotions, as shown in Figure \ref{fig:coem-case-EE}.